 1. Use plain everyday language

-In other words, write as if you’re addressing a real human being.
-Try not to sound robotic, too formal or overly corporate.
-Avoid jargon.
+In other words, write like you’re talking to a real person.
+Avoid sounding robotic, overly formal, or corporate.
+Skip jargon.

 2. A simple “thank you” can go a long way